What You Can Expect During Your Cesarean Recovery?

 Breastfeeding in the football and side-lye potions are usually preferred initially to avoid putting pressure on the incision site.
 As you heal, and the baby grows, you will move to more traditional positions as needed or desired.

-Consider keeping things you need in arm’s reach.
+Consider keeping things you need within arm’s reach.
 When food is nearby it is easier to stay fueled and hydrated.
 When the phone and remote are easy to access you can reach out as needed.
 Having a diaper changing station on each floor can help to minimize unnecessary bending and lifting.

-Some women experience feelings of disappointment, sadness, and confusion about their cesarean.
+Some people experience feelings of disappointment, sadness, and confusion about their cesarean.
 These emotions are normal but still need to be verbalized and acknowledged.
 Talk with your partner, provider, peers, and family about your experience.
 Some women and couples do best with talk therapy or professional processing.
 Consider asking your provider for a recommendation.

 Do not perform any exercises until cleared by your healthcare provider.
 However gentle floor stretching should be fine.
 Most providers will also encourage a couple of flights of stairs and some short walks in the very beginning.
 When cleared to exercise, start back slowly and be gentle with yourself.
 Wear a belly binder to support your incisions and tissue as you start to exercise.
-Baby steps are the best steps to promote healing, and it may take much longer than expected.
+Baby steps are the best steps to promote healing, and they may take much longer than expected.

 Call your provider with any of the following:

-- Any sign of infection such as bleeding, fluid or discharge from the incision, separation of the incision, or a sudden change in redness, swelling, or tenderness of the incision.
+- Any sign of infection such as bleeding, fluid, or discharge from the incision, separation of the incision, or a sudden change in redness, swelling, or tenderness of the incision.